 Scan your local grocery aisle, and you’re likely to notice a new trend as more and more beauty ingredients are now showing up in everything from energy bars to smoothies.
 Nutritionists believe this is due to a rising consumer demand for “functional foods” that offer health and beauty benefits beyond its nutritional value.1 While this trend is new to Americans, it’s been happening in Europe and Japan for several years.2

 The latest hot ingredient to hit the market is collagen.
-According to Innova Market Insights, just last year close to 300 new collagen-based foods and supplements were brought to the U.S. food and beverage market.1 Despite the higher price tag on these products, they continue to be a hit with over $60 million in recent annual sales.1
+According to Innova Market Insights, just last year close to 300 new collagen-based foods and supplements were brought to the U.S. food and beverage market.1 Despite the higher price tag on these products, they continue to be a hit with over $60 million in recent annual sales.1 So, does ingesting collagen really work?

 Why is ingesting collagen so popular?